closetgeekshow/GPTPromptExperiments/Generic/inferring-experts.md

 For most use cases:

 > Analyze the input.
-Identify the smallest set of expert roles needed to fully evaluate it, based on unanswered questions, risk areas, and evidence gaps.
+Identify the smallest **diverse** set of expert roles needed to fully evaluate it, based on unanswered questions, risk areas, and evidence gaps.
+Prefer broad disciplines.
+Avoid hyper‑specialized or redundant roles.
 Return structured output explaining why each expert matters.

-This balances **precision, cost, and extensibility**.
+This balances **precision, diversity, cost, and extensibility**.

 ---

 ## Notes for Implementation

-* Prefer *few experts with justification* over exhaustive lists
+* Prefer *few, diverse experts* with clear justification
-* Tie experts to questions or evidence whenever possible
+* One expert ≠ one tool or library
+* Consolidate similar concerns under a single role
+* Treat deep specialization as an exception, not a default
 * Keep expert inference as a reusable, standalone step

 These patterns can be embedded in: